albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 | Flight Factor<br/>`corte.in`  | 0    | X     | X     | 0           | 0                      | 0               | X               | 0                 | X     |
 | GPX                           | 0    | X     | 0     | 0           | 0                      | 0               | 0               | 0                 | 0     |

-Procedure waypoints are excluded from all file formats per default except for GPX.
+Procedure waypoints are excluded from all file formats by default, except for GPX.
 You have to use the GPS or FMS in the simulator to select procedures.

-You can enable saving of waypoints by checking the menu items [Save Waypoints for Approaches](MENUS.md#export-flight-plan-approach-waypoints) or [Save Waypoints for SID and STAR](MENUS.md#export-flight-plan-sid-star-waypoints).
+You can enable saving of waypoints by checking the menu items [Save Waypoints for Approaches](MENUS.md#export-flight-plan-approach-waypoints) and/or [Save Waypoints for SID and STAR](MENUS.md#export-flight-plan-sid-star-waypoints).

 A dialog is shown if any unsupported features are detected in the current flight plan when trying to save a plan.
 You can disable this dialog for future saves if you know what you are doing.

-You current file name and type will change if you save a plan to a format that is read and writable.
+The current file name and type will change if you save a plan to a format that is readable and writable.
 This does not happen when exporting.

 An example shows how the program deals with the limited formats: